Before You Begin

 Secondary DNS.

-If your network uses the IPv6 protocol, you can configure it in the same way in the Settings → Network interfaces → master → TCP/IPv6 menu.
+If your network uses the IPv6 protocol, you can configure it in the same way in the Settings → Network interfaces → master → TCP/IPv6 section.

-For more advanced network configuration, go to Settings → Network interfaces → master → Ethernet:
+For more detailed network configuration, go to Settings → Network interfaces → master → Ethernet:

-You can disable Auto-negotiation and manually configure the Interface speed (Mbit/s) and Duplex (Duplex or Half-duplex).
+You can disable Autonegotiation and manually configure the Interface speed (Mbps) and Duplex mode (Full-duplex or Half-duplex).

-The IEEE 802.1X settings section allows you to configure the connection using the IEEE 802.1X access control protocol by specifying a username, password, and EAP authentication method (MD5, PEAP, TTLS).
+The IEEE 802.1X section allows you to configure an IEEE 802.1X access control protocol connection by specifying the username, password, and EAP authentication method (MD5, PEAP, TTLS).

-When using a corporate VLAN network, you can configure a connection via the IEEE 802.1Q protocol in the IEEE 802.1Q settings section by specifying the VLAN ID.
+When using VLAN in a corporate network, you can configure the connection via the IEEE 802.1Q protocol in the IEEE 802.1Q section by specifying the VLAN ID.

 # Reset settings

-The reset settings functionality is not available in all firmware versions.
-Please contact your TrueConf representative to check its availability on your device.
+The reset functionality is not available in all firmware versions.
+Please contact the manager at TrueConf to check its availability on your device.

-In certain cases, it may be necessary to reset most of the TrueConf Group terminal settings to their default values.
-This might be needed if you cannot access the settings due to a forgotten password or to quickly restore the factory state after unsuccessful parameter changes.
-In this process, all settings will be reset except for those listed below:
+In certain situations, you may need to reset most of the TrueConf Group terminal settings to their default values.
+This might be necessary if you can't access the settings due to a forgotten password or if you need to quickly restore factory settings after unsuccessful configuration changes.
+In this case, all settings will be reset except for those listed below:

 address book;